microsoft/vscode-docs/docs/languages/json.md

 ## JSON Schemas & Settings
 To understand the structure of JSON files, we use [JSON schemas](http://spacetelescope.github.io/understanding-json-schema/).
 JSON schemas describe the shape of the JSON file, as well as value sets, default values and descriptions.

 The JSON language mode has a set of schema associations preconfigured.
+Extensions can also contribute schema associations.
 Users can extend or overwrite that list in the User or Workspace Settings (`File | Preferences | User Settings` or `Workspace Settings`) under the property `json.schemas`.

 >**Tip:** For an overview see [User and Workspace Settings](/docs/customization/userandworkspace.md).